 Stitch count is the clearest variable because it translates directly into machine time.
 A small front-cuff mark with roughly 2,000 stitches behaves very differently from a 9,000-stitch panel design that tries to translate gradients into thread.
 Thread changes add handling, test runs, and a little more room for error.
 Placement matters too.
 A flat cuff is easier to control than a design that has to sit across a rounded crown or a soft slouch fold.

 That is why soap Embroidered Beanies Bulk Order Planning should start with the use case, not the art file.
 A retail program needs repeatability and shelf appeal.
 A staff uniform needs comfort and durability first.
 A giveaway item may care more about hitting a budget threshold and shipping on time than about intricate detail.
-Different goals, different pricing structure, different acceptable tradeoffs.
+Different goals lead to different pricing structures and different acceptable tradeoffs.

 "The cheapest unit price can turn into the most expensive choice if the proof comes back late, the stitch detail fails, or the reorder does not match the first run."